-The People Team will monitor any cases raised under the grievance policy to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified. • • arried couples on a wide range of legal matters Are the documents and information ation provided for your service reflecti ng the appropriate terminology for marriage and civil partnerships?
-Pregnancy or Maternity x Agile working should support expectant parent to work around any pregnancy symptoms or in pandemics to safeguard them and their expected baby.
+• • to identify if any discrimination is occurring when applying agile working and take action to rectify if any issues are identified. rried couples on a wide range of legal matters ng the appropriate terminology for marriage and civil partnerships? x Agile working should support expectant parent to work around any pregnancy symptoms or in pandemics to safeguard them and their expected baby.
 For parents/carers/guardians of premature or unwell children support to attend work around their caring duties.
 Agile working will support parents and childbirth partner to be present as agreed on KIT days or when they are required to care for the birth parent or child following delivery.
 Options of Agile working will form part of the Pregnancy/Maternity risk assessment.
 The aim of the guidance is to provide managers and employees to understand the process for agreeing and establishing agile working arrangements, and employees understand how to set up a safe and secure agile working environment.

-This includes women having a baby and women just after they have had a baby

-Does your service accommodate the needs of expectant and post-natal mothers both as employees and service users?
+This includes women having a baby and women just after they have had a baby Does your service accommodate the needs of expectant and post-natal mothers both as employees and service users? your service reflectin x